jpthiele/dealii-Wiki/dealii-on-Homebrew---Linuxbrew.md

 # Using deal.II on Mac OS X and Linux via Homebrew/Linuxbrew

+---
+**The most up-to-date instructions can be found at the [homebrew-dealiisuite tap](https://github.com/davydden/homebrew-dealiisuite).**

+---

 The deal.II suite is also available on Homebrew ( OS-X) and Linuxbrew (https://github.com/Homebrew/linuxbrew Linux).

 ## Installing Homebrew/Linuxbrew